137: No Such Thing As Churchill's Secret Parrot

 I had to go back to Heathrow because apparently it was a risk because they only recycle half the air and this was so smelly apparently.

 It was 15 hours until the next flight left, so they had to all stay overnight.
-It wasn't like they had to wait that long for the smell to go obviously.
+It wasn't like they had to wait that long for the smell to go.

 I think I'd leave it for 15 hours if I just destroyed the plane in the end.

 That's very good.
-I was on a plane recently and I was chatting to the excellent air hostess because it was quite late and I ordered a toasting.
+I was on the plane recently, and I was chatting to the excellent air hostess because it was quite late, and I ordered a toasting.

 one person's at the front doing the food and one's taking the orders down the plane.
 And rather than yelling, they have hand signals.

-So toasty is a crocodile because it's like a croc machine in France.
+So toasty is a crocodile because it's like a croc mascher in France.
 That's good.

-Tapping your shoulder is chips, because chip on the shoulder.
+Tapping your shoulder is chips,'cause chip on the shoulder.
 They have a whole system.

-That's a signal for those enormous bow in the twilight.
+That's a signal for those enormous bow with a toilet.

-Yeah, so usually it's three horses to a cabin, and these ones were two because they're special horses with special talents who deserve business-class treatment.
-That That is so unegalitarian.
+I learned.
+Yeah, so usually it's three horses to a cabin, and these ones were two, because they're special horses with special talents who deserve business class treatment.

 And the horses just hate that.
 No, it's not more carefully, but they do more gradual take-offs and landings.